-Usage of neon underglow lighting is governed by Oregon Revised Statutes, Volume 17: Utilities, Vehicle Code […], Chapter 816: Vehicle Equipment: Lights.
+Using neon underglow lighting in Oregon is regulated by Oregon Revised Statutes, Volume 17: Utilities, Vehicle Code […], Chapter 816: Vehicle Equipment: Lights.

 Is neon underglow legal in Oregon?

 Oregon law does not specifically restrict additional vehicle lighting which would include neon underglow.
-Therefore it’s our conclusion that in Oregon neon underglow is not illegal, as long as you avoid these restrictions:
+Because there are no explicit restrictions, our conclusion is that in Oregon neon underglow is not illegal, as long as you avoid these restrictions:

 - No red color may be visible from the front of the vehicle